 - MAXRECORDS.
 This option only applies to the ArticleList and various ImageCollage modes, it is ignored in all other modes.
 To conserve system resources, in Article List and the ImageCollage modes, the API only returns up 75 results by default, but this can be increased up to 250 results if desired by using this URL parameter.

 - TIMELINESMOOTH.
-This option is only available in the various Timeline modes and performs moving window smoothing over the specified number of time steps, up to a maximum of 5.
+This option is only available in the various Timeline modes and performs moving window smoothing over the specified number of time steps, up to a maximum of 30.
 Due to GDELT's high temporal resolution, timeline displays can sometimes capture too much of the chaotic noisy information environment that is the global news landscape, resulting in jagged displays.
 Use this option to enable moving average smoothing up to 30 days.
 Note that since this is a moving window average, peaks will be shifted to the right, up to several days or weeks at the heaviest smoothing levels.

 - TRANS.
 Only available in ArticleList mode with HTML output, this embeds a machine translation widget in the results page to seamlessly machine translate all of the article titles into your requested language.
 Currently only the Google Translate Widget is supported.
 This means that if your primary language is French, all article titles in your search results across all 65 core languages that GDELT supports will be transparently translated in your browser instantly by Google Translate into French.

 - GoogTrans.
 Set to "googtrans" to embed the Google Translate Widget, which is the only translation widget presently supported.